David0as/Weather_JS/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+Also needed if you want to run or build the app with Electron.\

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run electron-pack`

+Will build the app with electron.\
+After finishing, you will be able to install it or run it (/dist directory).\

 ### `npm run eject`